Skip to main content

 Rejected for background Not “plain” Use a blank wall/sheet; avoid textured surfaces

-If you’re also applying to other destinations, don’t reuse the same crop blindly—different systems validate different shapes and sizes.
-For example, Schengen document packages often include strict photo specs in their overall requirements: see the Schengen visa document requirements and the Schengen visa photo requirements guide.
+If you’re also applying to other destinations, don’t reuse the same crop blindly because different systems validate different shapes and sizes.
+For example, Schengen document packages often include strict photo specs in their overall requirements: see the Schengen Visa Checklist: Documents You Need in 2026 and the Schengen Visa Photo Requirements (2026): Size, Rules, Examples.
+If the second file on your desk is a Brazil eVisa rather than another square-upload system, the Brazilian visa photo size guide is the better comparison because the live VFS rule uses a 3.5 x 4.5 cm rectangle with a 413 x 531 px target.

 If you're building the rest of the application pack, these companion guides help: